Information for Parents & Guardians

 Housing and Dining

-Housing is provided in a BU residence hall for High School Summer Programs participants.
+Housing is provided in BU’s residence halls.
+These halls consist of dormitory rooms, multiple study areas, and a TV lounge.
 There are typically two students per room, although some students may also be in singles or triples.
+Room rates will vary based on the room type.
+Young men and women live in separate buildings.
 Please contact us if you’d like to discuss housing arrangements, as our office is committed to creating a safe and welcoming community for all of our students.

 The room and board for Academic Immersion and Summer Preview residential students includes 19 meals for the week.
 Lunch for Academic Immersion and Summer Preview commuter students is provided by one of our dining halls on campus.
 Please note that Summer Preview residential students must be at least 14 years old by the start of the program.

-Our residence halls are not air-conditioned and dorm rooms can get hot, so we recommend that students bring a fan with them or buy one when they arrive on campus.
+The residences have air conditioning in some study areas and the TV lounge but not in the dorm rooms or other areas of the building.
+Dorm rooms can get hot, so we strongly recommend that you bring a fan or buy one when you arrive on campus.

 Safety & Supervision

-BU hall directors and resident assistant staff also live in the residence hall with the students.
+BU hall directors and resident assistant staff also live in the residences with the students.
 Additionally, BU maintains a full-time professional police department with over 40 police officers available to assist in the event of an emergency.

 Program Residential Staff